Build key relationships

 Following a year of undergraduate studies (Year 1) in which students choose electives to fulfill the BMid pre-requisites required for admission, the three-year program gives students everything they need to succeed in this exciting field.
 This program is only offered on a full-time basis.
 You have up to six years to complete the program.
-The annual intake is six students in the Fall Term.
+The annual intake is eight students in the Fall Term.

 Meet with an advisor